Any collection is what the system calls a “queryset” and can be filtered via various operators.

 Related resources can also be queried, like so:

-This will return all groups with users with names that include the string “John” in them.
+This will return all users with names that include the string “Kim” in them.

 You can also filter against multiple fields at once: